 Motivation on the Job ~ Part 2

-As part of the ongoing series focusing on Motivation, this part we are going to concentrate on motivation on the job.
-Whether your personal scenario is that you are in business for yourself, you work for someone else or you are a Domestic Engineer (a title often associated with those individuals who choose to stay at home with or without children) staying motivated can be difficult if not outright challenging.
-There are two aspects to motivation and your workplace scenario – one is from the perspective of management and the other is from the viewpoint of the employee.
+As part of the ongoing series focusing on Motivation.
+This part we are going to concentrate on motivation on the job.
+Whether your personal scenario is that you are in business for yourself, you work for someone else or you are a Domestic Engineer.
+Staying motivated can be difficult if not outright challenging.
+There are two aspects to motivation and your workplace scenario.
+One is from the perspective of management and the other is from the viewpoint of the employee.

 Have you identified your specific scenario yet?
 Most of what we will be sharing in this article you will be able to apply to your specific situation.

 As a manager you are challenged with understanding the nature of what motivates your employees; as a small business owner you face the daily grind of staying motivated to continue working on tasks that you do not have a strong skill set yet they still need to be completed; as a Domestic Engineer your motivational challenge comes from balancing what your family needs are with your needs and prioritizing yourself first.

 The workplace environment for most individuals who report to someone else are being asked to work in environments rich in collaboration and the amount of work employees have to do is constantly increasing especially during economically challenged situations (this is not solely for just employees but applicable to all types of careers).

 Let’s take a look at what a typical day for a married with young children might look like for the average working individual: